sslover/designing-for-data-personalization/syllabus.md

 It is expected that everyone in the class will create and maintain a blog for their assignments.

 Email slover@nyu.edu with a link to you blog.
-I will add it to the class repo.
+I will add it to a list here:

+* Student Name - blogURl

 Listserv
 --------

-We will use a listserv both to conduct discussions outside of class, and for any technical help questions.
-Please email the listserv with all technical help questions (often, someone else will have a very similar question, or will at least find the answer informative).
+We will use a listserv both to conduct discussions outside of class, and for any technical help questions. **Please email the listserv with all technical help questions (often, someone else will have a very similar question, or will at least find the answer informative).**

 Go [here](https://groups.google.com/forum/#!forum/designing-for-data-personalization) and click "Subscribe to this group"